 5. Store Brown Sugar with a Marshmallow

-Brown sugar turning into a rock is just rude.
-Add a marshmallow to the container and it stays soft longer.
-I don’t question it, I just accept the magic.
-Especially during baking season when patience is low and expectations are high.
-It’s one of those hacks that feels weird but works, and I respect that.
+It's rude that brown sugar turns into a rock, but putting a marshmallow in the container keeps it soft longer?
+I don't question it, I just accept it.
+Especially when baking season rolls around and the patience is low and the expectations are high.
+I respect it.

 6. Use a Spoon to Peel Ginger